mrdwab/2657-R-Functions/docs/2657-Functions.md

 * `sep`: The desired separator for collapsing the combinations of options; defaults to `""` (collapsing with no space between each option name).
 * `dropzero`: Should combinations with a frequency of zero be dropped from the final table?
 Defaults to `FALSE`.
 * `clean`: Should the original tabulated data be retained or dropped from the final table?
 Defaults to `TRUE`.
+* `basic`: Should a basic table of each item, rather than combinations of items, be created?
+Defaults to `FALSE`.

 Examples
 --------

 ```r
 # Load the function!  require(RCurl) baseURL =